ellysh/video-game-bots/ClickerBots/protection.md

 1. Launch the Notepad application.
 2. Launch the `ProcessScanProtection.au3` script.
 3. Launch the `SimpleBot.ahk` script.
-Check that AutoHotKey interpreter is installed in your system.
+Check that AutoHotKey interpreter is installed on your system.
 4. Wait until the protection system detects the `SimpleBot.ahk` script.

 You see the message with "Clicker bot detected!" text when the bot script is detected.

 It is very simple to avoid this kind of protection systems.
 The most straightforward way is to use AutoHotKey compiler.
-This compiler allows you to get executable binary file from the specified AutoHotKey script.
+This compiler allows you to get an executable binary file from the specified AutoHotKey script.
 The name of bot process differs from the `AutoHotKey.exe` one if you compile the script and launch it.

-These are steps to create `SimpleBot.exe` executable file from the `SimpleBot.ahk` script:
+These are steps to create the `SimpleBot.exe` executable file from the `SimpleBot.ahk` script:

 1. Launch the AutoHotKey compiler application.
 Path of this application is `C:\Program Files (x86)\AutoHotkey\Compiler\Ahk2Exe.exe` by default.
 2. Select the `SimpleBot.ahk` script as a "Source (script file)" parameter in the "Required Parameters" panel.
 3. Leave the "Destination (.exe file)" parameter empty in the "Required Parameters" panel.
 This means that resulting executable file will be created in the directory of the source script.
 4. Press the "> Convert <" button.

-This is a screenshoot of the AutoHotKey compiler window:
+This is a screenshot of the AutoHotKey compiler window:

 ![AutoHotKey Compiler](ahk2exe.png)

 You will get a message box with the "Conversion complete" text when compilation is finished.

 Now you can launch the generated `SimpleBot.exe` file instead of the `SimpleBot.ahk` script.
 The `ProcessScanProtection.au3` system is not able to detect the bot anymore.
-This happens because now there is a process with `SimpleBot.exe` name instead of the `AutoHotKey.exe` one.
+This happens because now there is a process with the `SimpleBot.exe` name instead of the `AutoHotKey.exe` one.

-How we can improve the `ProcessScanProtection.au3` script to detect compiled version of the bot?
-It is very simple to change a name of binary file.
+How can we improve the `ProcessScanProtection.au3` script to detect the compiled version of the bot?
+It is very simple to change a name of the binary file.
 But it is more difficult to change its content.
 There are a lot of ways to distinguish a file by its content.
 These are just several ideas to do it:

-1. Calculate a [**hash sum**](https://en.wikipedia.org/wiki/Checksum) for content of the files and compare it with the predefined value.
+1. Calculate a [**hash sum**](https://en.wikipedia.org/wiki/Checksum) for the content of the files and compare it with the predefined value.
 2. Check a sequence of bytes in the specific place of the file.
 3. Search a specific byte sequence or string in the file.

-This is a [`Md5ScanProtection.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/ProtectionApproaches/Md5ScanProtection.au3) script that calculates a [**MD5**](https://en.wikipedia.org/wiki/MD5) hash sum for executable files of all launched processes and detects the bot:
+This is a [`Md5ScanProtection.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/ProtectionApproaches/Md5ScanProtection.au3) script that calculates an [**MD5**](https://en.wikipedia.org/wiki/MD5) hash sum for executable files of all launched processes and detects the bot:
 ```AutoIt
 #include <Crypt.au3>